-Here are some great ideas for church text messaging…
+Here are some great ideas for church text messaging:

 Try sending signups to your people for events, volunteering, or joining a small group.
 Mass text messaging is the quickest way to get church people signed up.
 It also builds enthusiasm for the event/opportunity that you're telling them about.

 This can be something as simple as a short quote of encouragement or a long-form article about a pressing issue affecting your congregation.
-You'll be surprised at what kind of feedback you'll get from some of your members who take the time to read it.
+You'll be surprised at what kind of feedback you'll get from some of your members.
 It may just be that extra bit of encouragement they need to get through the week.

-Pro Tip: If possible, find something to share that aligns with your message for the next week.
+Find something to share that aligns with your message for the next week.
 This is an excellent opportunity to prep your people for the message.

-That doesn't mean that they need to miss out on the teaching.
+That doesn't mean they need to miss out on the teaching.
 Send a link to your people with the last message so they can re-watch or listen to it at their leisure.

 We say start because "we missed you" won't cut it.
 This is one of those situations where we would not recommend a mass church SMS.
 Instead, put a process in place in which the pastor or small group leader reaches out to the person directly.